SQM2021/SQM2021.github.io/_pages/general-info/accomodation.md

 You can apply offer after / or during registration of SQM2022.

 * If you want to apply during registration
-  (If you're not visa waiver and needed the invitation letter.
-And you'll stay at Paradise Hotel)
+  (If you’re not visa waiver and needed the invitation letter.
+And you’ll stay at Paradise Hotel)
-  * At the end of section "Invitation Letter" of registration form, there's URL to download docx file to apply offer.
+  * At the end of section “Invitation Letter” of the registration form, there’s a URL to download the docx file to apply offer.
-  * Download the form, Fill the form and send to Reservation Office of Paradise Hotel ([res@paradisehotel.co.kr](mailto:res@paradisehotel.co.kr))
+  * Download the form, Fill out the form and send it to Reservation Office of Paradise Hotel([res@paradisehotel.co.kr](mailto:res@paradisehotel.co.kr))
 * If you want to apply after registration
   * After registration (including payment), the menu **"Special Offer of Paradise Hotel"** is appeared (only registered user can see)
   * You can choose how to reserve the hotel.
 (Follow the procedure offered.)

-This is important date related to apply offer.
+These are important dates related to applying for the offer.

 |                       | Important Date |
 |:---------------------:|:--------------:|